jtheoof/swappy/README.md

 - `custom_color` is used to set a default value for the custom color
 - `transparency` is used to set transparency of everything that is drawn during startup
 - `transparent` is used to toggle transparency during startup
+- `ocr_cmd` is used to support OCR,args split by ";", %s is replaced by image path

 ## Keyboard Shortcuts